TampereTC/TestContainer-hackathon/README.md

 **Unzip the files**

 Due to large size, the zip files has split to 6 parts.

-Here the linux command to unzip the file.
-Windows WinZip: Just douple-click hackstack.zip file to extract.
+Windows: WinZip or 7-zip, Just douple-click hackstack.zip file to extract.

 Linux: